Barchaniella inspersus

 Barchaniella inspersus is a moth in the family Cossidae.
 It was described by Hugo Theodor Christoph in 1887.
 It is found in Kyrgyzstan, Afghanistan, Kazakhstan, Uzbekistan, Turkmenistan, north-western China and south-western Mongolia.

 The length of the forewings is 12–16 mm for males and 13–17 mm for females.
-The forewings are light brown with a weak light pattern.
-The hindwings are almost white.
 Adults are on wing from April to August.

 The larvae live inside the trunks of Haloxylon species, in which they overwinter twice.